Understand corporate actions & when to respond

 All investing is subject to risk, including the possible loss of the money you invest.

-You must buy and sell Vanguard ETF Shares through Vanguard Brokerage Services (we offer them commission-free) or through another broker (which may charge commissions).
-See the Vanguard Brokerage Services commission and fee schedule for full details.
-Vanguard ETF Shares are not redeemable directly with the issuing fund other than in very large aggregations worth millions of dollars.
+You must buy and sell Vanguard ETF Shares through Vanguard Brokerage Services (we offer them commission-free online) or through another broker (who may charge commissions).
+See the Vanguard Brokerage Services Commission and Fee Schedules for limits.
+Vanguard ETF Shares are not redeemable directly with the issuing Fund other than in very large aggregations worth millions of dollars.
 ETFs are subject to market volatility.
 When buying or selling an ETF, you will pay or receive the current market price, which may be more or less than net asset value.
-Vanguard Personal Advisor Services is provided by Vanguard Advisers, Inc., a registered investment advisor, or by Vanguard National Trust Company, a federally chartered, limited-purpose trust company.

 Vanguard's advice services are provided by Vanguard Advisers, Inc. ("VAI"), a registered investment advisor, or by Vanguard National Trust Company ("VNTC"), a federally chartered, limited-purpose trust company.